1. FBI fix and framing.

 - Multiple court case files Federal Court House Denver CO.
 Primarily case 08-10744 ABC.
 View.

 1.6.
 Colorado (MAPI) Part of evidence not included in the 2016 trial case OKWD 5:15-cr-00085.

 - OKWD 13 CV 00006 FDIC v Matthew Griffith, Edisn Venture.
-FDIC sued Griffith, and Edisn Venture LLC owned by Griffith for Colorado (straw) lot loan ($691,470.11) made by FSB Altus OK.
-The case settled out of court.
+FDIC sued Griffith, and Edisn Venture LLC, owned by Griffith, for Colorado (straw) lot loan ($691,470.11) made by FSB Altus OK.
+The case was settled out of court.

-- Griffith was one of the straw-loan-lot-buyers that received a kickback for their downpayment.
-The kickbacks were ignored, and those receiving kickbacks were allowed to keep.
+- Griffith was one of the straw-loan-lot-buyers that received a kickback for their down payment.
+The kickbacks were ignored, and those receiving kickbacks were allowed to keep them.
 The kickbacks were paid with money stolen from the landowner partners.
 Authorities didn't want to open that can of worms.

 - COD 08-10744-ABC Chapter 11.
 Mountain Adventure Property Investments LLC v FSB Development Capital LLC and Altus Ventures LLC (First State Bank Altus OK subsidiaries).
 Colorado case main

 - More related court cases.
 View